Create a Facial Verification System

 The ML model service allows you to deploy a machine learning model to your robot.

-For your machine to be able to detect people, you will use a Machine Learning model from the Viam registry called EfficientDet-COCO
+For your machine to be able to detect people, you will use a Machine Learning model from the Viam Registry called EfficientDet-COCO

 .